update-switzerland/ProcessMostViewed/README.md

-# MostViewed
+# MostViewed ProcessWire Module
 ## Track Page Views and List «Most Viewed» Pages
-The MostViewed module for ProcessWire enables you to track page views and returns a list of the most viewed pages within a defined time range.<br>
+The MostViewed module for ProcessWire enables you to track page views and return a list of the most viewed pages within a given time range.<br>
-This module is well-suited for a widget, such as a "Top 5 Articles of the Week" display.
+This module is ideal for creating sidebar-widgets, for example, a "Most Read Articles of the Week" display.

-## Installation
+## Getting Started
-1. Download the `MostViewed` module from the [ProcessWire Modules directory](https://processwire.com/modules/).
+1. Download the module from the [latest releases](https://github.com/update-switzerland/MostViewed/releases/latest).
-2. Install the module in your Processwire project.
+2. Install the module in your ProcessWire project.
 3. Go to the module configuration and enable "Automated Page View Counting".

 <br>